Abir-Bouhriz/Jet-Spectre/README.md

 # Spectre-Clone

 ## Description:
-This is the first home page of my challenge (One week challenge).
+This is the first home page of my challenge (One week challenge), made with [Vuetify](https://vuetifyjs.com/en/introduction/why-vuetify/).
 It is a clone of [SPECTRE](http://spectre-agency.com/) expert in Retail Music Marketing..

 ## ScreenShots: